Order of Saint Lazarus (statuted 1910): Membership

-Membership of the Order of Saint Lazarus is by invitation only and is an honour granted by the Grand Magistry of the order.
-The order include among their members people of the European nobility, academics, politicians and senior clergy.
+Membership in the Order of Saint Lazarus is by invitation only and is an honour granted by the Grand Magistry of the order.
+Those belonging to the order include members of the European nobility, academics, politicians and senior clergy.
 Membership in the order is divided into two classes, knights of justice and knights of magistral grace, the former restricted to members of families with noble titles.
-All members of the order are invested in one of the following ranks, regardless of whether they qualify for justice or magistral grace:
+All members of the order are invested in one of the following ranks, regardless of whether they are in the class of justice or magistral grace.

 Men who are invested in the rank of knight (KLJ) or higher are entitled to the prenominal Chevalier.
 Women invested in the rank of Dame or higher are entitled to the prenominal Dame.

-In the Orleans obedience, full membership is restricted to those aged 25 or above, although a noviciate membership level is open to those aged 18 or above.
+In the Orléans obedience, full membership is restricted to those aged 25 or above, although a noviciate membership level is open to those aged 18 or above.

-There is also a Companionate of Merit which is often used to honour individuals who are not members of the order, but have supported its work, or made a significant contribution to society.
+In addition, there is a Companionate of Merit, which can be awarded to members of the order.
+It is also used to honour individuals who are not members of the order but have supported its work or made a significant contribution to society.
 Those admitted may receive the grade of Member of Merit, Officer of Merit, Commander of Merit, Knight/Dame of Merit, or Knight/Dame Grand Cross of Merit.